jucalecrim/condutive_public/README.md

 # condutive_public
-Only for punlic files that have to be acessed via html
+Only for public files that have to be acessed via html